MakeCollective/vyom-api-example/README.md

 ```

 Note:
-1.package_availability_id is getting from package availability api.
+1. package_availability_id is getting from package availability api.
-2.accommodation_availability_id,room_available_id are getting from getRoomType api from accommodation.
+2. accommodation_availability_id,room_available_id are getting from getRoomType api from accommodation.
-3.service_day and service_mode are mandatory.
+3. service_day and service_mode are mandatory.
-4.Service_mode Must be “add “OR “edit”.
+4. Service_mode Must be “add “OR “edit”.
-5.if service_mode is “edit” then package_service_id is required .
+5. if service_mode is “edit” then package_service_id is required .
-6.number_of_nights is mandatory.
+6. number_of_nights is mandatory.

 Response: